barryclark/jekyll-now/_drafts/2019-01-03-Contributing-Open-Source.md

 Without that, it becomes a never-ending minefield of guessing what will be valuable in the short term as well as what is worthwhile pursuing in the long-term.

-# The Selfish Selflessness Perspective
+# Selfish Selflessness: Perspective is Important

 While it may not always be _voiced_, I can't help but feel that all too often I see people take the attitude of _"well, it doesn't necessarily help me or what I'm doing; why should I bother?"_